-"Language is the soul of intellect, and reading is the essential process by which that intellect is cultivated beyond the commonplace experiences of everyday life.
+"Language is the soul of intellect, and reading is the essential process by which that intellect is cultivated beyond the commonplace experiences of everyday life."

 Charles Scribner, Jr.

 When we trace language from orality, characterized by the pre-socratics and the passing of tradition from one mouth to the next, to literacy made possible by writing on clay tablets, we see a complex shift in human consciousness.

 The invention of writing fortified the correlation between sight and intellect to the extent that contemporary thinkers rarely question it.
-When we began writing down thought and making it visible, we also began to almost exclusively associate what we know with what we see.
+When we began writing down thought to make it visible, we also began to almost exclusively associate what we know with what we see.

 When Walter J. Ong discusses the sight-intellect equation in Interfaces of the Word: Studies in the Evolution of Human Consciousness and Culture (1977), it is with profound reservation.
 He points to the limitations of the sight-intellect equation but acknowledges the ways this association is written into our language.

 To illustrate this, Walter Ong invokes Bernard Lonergan’s work, Insight (1945), to highlight the problematic relationship between knowing and seeing:

 “Now, if human knowing is to be conceived exclusively, by an epistemological necessity, as similar to ocular vision, it follows as a first consequence that human understanding must be excluded from human knowledge.
 For understanding is not like seeing.
 Understanding grows with time: you understand one point, then another, and a third, a fourth, a fifth, a sixth, and your understanding changes several times until you have things right.
 Seeing is not like that, so that to say that knowing is like seeing is to disregard understanding as a constitutive element in human knowledge."
 Bernard Lonergan, Insight

 Snell explains that for Homer, ideas are conveyed through the noos, a mental organ analogous to the eye; consequently “to know” is related not just “to see” but “to have seen.”

 “The eye, it appears, serves as Homer’s model for the absorption of experiences.
 From this point of view the intensive coincides with the extensive: he who has seen much sufficiently often possesses intensive knowledge.”
 Bruno Snell, The Discovery of the Mind

 Ong’s appreciation of Lonergan reminds the reader that intellectual work is a process that leads to understanding.
 Understanding is knowledge.
+Although intuition might be traced to an instant, knowledge is a synthesizing exercise.
 It does not occur in an instant.
 And the process is movement–a kind of becoming.

 Ong reminds his readers that the process of intellectual work includes more than sight: sensory knowing and kinesthetic knowing are intricate parts of intellectual knowing.
 The problem with the sight-intellect equation is even more complicated: “To say that knowing is like seeing” is also to rob knowledge of its interiority.”

 This interiority is what we call consciousness and can be understood as a kind of awareness.
-Orality is associated with what Ong calls an “existential actuality,” but this is in part because we do not see the intellectual work we do when we read as a kind of movement.
+Orality, specifically the voice that goes out but never returns, is associated with what Ong calls an “existential actuality,” but this is in part because we do not see the intellectual work we do when we read as a kind of movement.

 Reading, after all, focuses our attention on the interior space of our mind.
-From this side of history, it is increasingly difficult to even think of consciousness prior to literacy.
+From this side of history, it is increasingly difficult to think of consciousness prior to literacy.
 We simply lack the metaphors for understanding it.